MDES Design Innovation & Environmental Design

 Our staff hold expertise in architecture, visual communication, product design, heritage studies and human geography.
 Through their guidance, students are encouraged to explore their personal motivations, which, for example, might relate to community development, design for sustainability, place-making or wayfinding.

 The programme is based in Glasgow and centres on collaborative, multi-disciplinary group work, undertaken in an open studio space.
-There may also be opportunities to study at the GSA’s Highlands and Islands Creative Campus.
+There may also be opportunities to study at the GSA’s Highlands and Islands Campus.
 Students are supported by regular tutorials and review sessions, as well as numerous workshops and lectures.
 Key areas of learning will include: the application of participatory and human-centred research methods in real world settings; the appropriate communication of design outcomes; and the ability to articulate of the role of the designer as an agent of change.

 An international studio